deonpollard/HSO/README.md

 # HSO: High Speed Offloader/Onloader for Smartsheet
 The data movement solution for efficiently moving bulk data in and out of Smartsheet, effortlessly overcoming the platform's inherent 100-item limitation.

-This is interim documentation highlighting the new features in **Version 7 Beta** Existing documentation is available from [AcuWorkflow](https://hso.acuworkflow.com)
+This is interim documentation highlighting the new features in **Version 7.2.0** Existing documentation is available from [AcuWorkflow](https://hso.acuworkflow.com)
 [Docs](https://acuworkflow.gitbook.io/acuworkflow-hso-documentation/reference-guide)

 When used in conjunction with SmartBackup, HSO increases accuracy, mitigates risks, and helps with compliance requirements.
 In stand-alone mode, HSO excels as a bulk data migrator, take-on engine, or solution duplicator.